 Frequently Asked Questions

-Do corticosteroids or medications affect the performance characteristics of myositis antibodies?
+Do corticosteroids or medications affect the characteristics of myositis antibodies?

-Some autoantibodies may be affected my immunosuppressive treatment.
-For example, early and/or aggressive immunosuppressant therapies are associated with decline in SRP and HMGCR antibody levels.
+Some autoantibodies may be affected by immunosuppressive treatment.
+For example, early and/or aggressive immunosuppressant therapies are associated with a decline in SRP and HMGCR antibody levels.